JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 The simplest ways of specifying the `@Storage` annotation are as follows:

-* `@Storage("yourName.xml")` If a component is project-level — for `.ipr` based projects standard project file is used automatically - no need to specify anything.
+* `@Storage("yourName.xml")` If a component is project-level — for <path>.ipr</path> based projects standard project file is used automatically - no need to specify anything.

 * `@Storage(StoragePathMacros.WORKSPACE_FILE)` for values stored in the workspace file.